 Pakapol Laosri is currently the Founder and English Mentor at The Center, an educational development center in Thailand.
 He has been involved with LE Thailand since its inception and has been Program Director for the program for 5 terms.

 He graduated from the Florida State University with a double major in Political Science and Economics and also has a TEFL (Teach English as a Foreign Language) Certificate.

 His interests include entrepreneurship, music, fitness, archery, minimalism, altruism, and personal development.
 He believes in creating high quality content to better the lives of others.

-Serving for her 4th year as the LE Country Coordinator for LE, Zsófia works all year leading up to the trip to find host families and villages for our volunteers.
-Though not an easy task, as a project manager of the Association for the Villages of Zala County, Zsófia is well versed in her home region.
+Serving for his 1st year as the LE Country Coordinator for Hungary, Benedek works all year leading up to the trip to find host families and villages for our volunteers.

-Zsófia lives and works in Zalaegerszeg, Hungary and will be a great contact point for the volunteers.
-She is very passionate about bringing this learning opportunity to the region, and will assure that all volunteers are placed with the most welcoming and hospitable host families.
+Benedek is well versed in his home region in Hungary where he lives and works.
+He will be a great contact point for the volunteers.
+He is very passionate about bringing this learning opportunity to the region, and will assure that all volunteers are placed with the most welcoming and hospitable host families.